 Please review the DOT guidelines below that are required for the appointment.

-- Wear comfortable clothing be prepared to undress to T-shirt and boxers/shorts.
+Wear comfortable clothing be prepared to undress to a T-shirt and boxers/shorts.

 For more information, please visit the DOT website or contact the following organizations.:

 Office of Medical Programs Telephone: (202) 366-4001 E-mail: email@example.com

 Driver Exemption Programs (Diabetes, Vision) Telephone: (703) 448-3094 E-mail: firstname.lastname@example.org

 Medical Review Board (MRB) Telephone: (703) 998-0189, ext.
 204